 Veteran business owners, however, are eligible for the Veteran’s Advantage program.
 This program waives the guarantee fee for any loans of $125,000 or less, or discounts it by 50% for any loans greater than $125,000.

 The Veteran’s Advantage also applies to SBA Express loans: The guarantee fee is completely waived, and veterans can borrow up to $350,000.
-SBA Express loans have slightly higher rates than SBA 7(a) loans, but the qualifications are less stringent and the underwriting and turnaround time is faster – measured in weeks, rather than months.
+SBA Express loans have slightly higher rates than 7(a) loans, but the qualifications are less stringent and the underwriting and turnaround time is faster – measured in weeks, rather than months.

-SBA 8(a) Service-Disabled Veteran-Owned Business Contracting Program
+2. SBA 8(a) Service-Disabled Veteran-Owned Small Business Concerns program

-For veterans who both are business owners and were harmed in the line of duty, the SBA helps secure government contracts through the SDVOSBC program.
+For veterans who both are business owners and were harmed in the line of duty, the SBA helps you secure government contracts through the SDVOSBC program.
 According to the SBA, its goal “is to award at least 3% of all federal contracting dollars to service-disabled veteran-owned small businesses each year.”

-Military Economic Injury Loans
+3. Military Economic Injury Loans

-For veteran business owners who were called in active duty and their small business suffered financially as a result, there’s the Military Reservist Economic Injury Disaster Loan (MREIDL) program.
+For veteran business owners who were called into active duty and their small business suffered financially as a result, there’s the Military Reservist Economic Injury Disaster Loan program.
 The SBA sponsors the MREIDL program, offering low-interest loans (around 4%) with terms up to 30 years.
 [Interested in small business loans?
 Check out our reviews and best picks.]

 Veterans Business Fund

-Hivers & Strivers
+Hivers and Strivers

 As short-term lenders go, StreetShares is an excellent option for veterans for a few reasons: It can offer funding within just a few hours in some cases; it has reasonable APRs that will never exceed 39%; and it provides a multitude of information and resources to help business owners succeed.
 That’s the goal here, after all.